efrenbg1/WebSem/Lab 2/REPORT.md

 > http://www.inria.fr/2007/09/11/humans.rdfs#Animal
 > http://www.inria.fr/2007/09/11/humans.rdfs#Male
 >
-> Note that a Male is a Person and a Person in an Animal
+> Note that a Male is a Person; and a Person in an Animal
 >